x86skwizer/my_config/README.md

 ## Note

-While working with Neovim, in case of `Warning: multiple different client offset_encodings detected for buffer`, in custom->config->lspconfig.lua at the top you need to add this line:
+While working with Neovim, in case of `Warning: multiple different client offset_encodings detected for buffer`, in `custom/config/lspconfig.lua` at the top you need to add this line:

 ```
 local on_attach = require("plugins.configs.lspconfig").on_attach